Didi Benami: American Idols LIVE! Tour 2010

-On the American Idols LIVE!
+On the American Idols Live!
 Tour 2010, Benami sang two songs, Katharine McPhee's "Terrified" and Kyler England's "Lay It on Me".
 She also sang in the group performance of Miley Cyrus's "The Climb" with Aaron Kelly, Katie Stevens, Andrew Garcia, Tim Urban, and Siobhan Magnus.

-Benami also appeared with Jason Reeves on Jason's Official Twitter page where he thanked her for giving life to the song.
+Benami appeared with Jason Reeves on Jason's Official Twitter page where he thanked her for giving life to the song.
 They later sang "Terrified" with Jason on the guitar.

 Promising to fulfill Rebecca's musical dream, Benami released and sang her version of Rebecca's songs "Lullaby" and "No Destination" on her official Myspace page.

 Post-Idol career

 Benami attended interviews such as The Ellen DeGeneres Show after her elimination.
 She also appeared on various other shows during her post-Idol tour including the Late Show with David Letterman, The Today Show, and Access Hollywood.
 On The Ellen DeGeneres Show, The Late Show, and Access Hollywood, Benami performed the Kara DioGuardi-penned "Terrified", her song made famous from American Idol's Hollywood Week.

-Also, a track Benami recorded prior to participating on American Idol, "Sweet Rain", was uploaded onto YouTube after she was voted off the show.
+A track Benami recorded prior to participating on American Idol, "Sweet Rain", was uploaded onto YouTube after she was voted off the show.
 The track was co-written by Rocco Guarino, Ryan Gonzalez, and Joseph "Panhead" Peck, as well as, produced by Rocco Guarino, who also produced American Idol alumna Amanda Overmyer's debut album.
 Benami stated via her Twitter page that she will be collaborating with producer Kyler England in the studio on April 6, 2010.
 On April 7, Benami had an interview with OK!
 Magazine.
 She stated, "I want to have a record out by this time next year.
 By the end of the year is my goal, but I don't know how logistics will work out after the tour.
 I already started writing some songs, so I don't know if I could get an EP out by the end of the year and then do a record the following year.
 I definitely want to do a compilation of Rebecca's music.
 I would eventually like to act, that would be fun.
 I would love to do sitcoms, like Friends.
 I love Jennifer Aniston, I think she's amazing.
 I would eventually like to write a book about all my experiences since I moved to L.A.
 About losing a friend, being an inspiration and turning something bad into something good."